pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 .. note::
-    Skip this recommendation if the region of your interest is within Africa and you are fine with the 2013 weather year
+    Skip this recommendation if the region of your interest is within Africa and you are fine with the 2013 weather year Generally, the spatial and time resolution of the cutout data is determined by parameters of an underlying dataset.
+That is 30 km x 30 km grid and houtly resolution for ERA5 recommended for usage in PyPSA-Earth.

 The pre-built cutout for Africa is available for 2013 year and can be loaded directly from zenodo through the rule `retrieve_cutout`.
 There is also a smaller cutout for Africa built for a two-weeks time span; it is automatically downloaded when retrieving common data with `retrieve_databundle_light`.